dibashthapa/ecommerce-backend/Readme.md

 - **scripts** : Utility or external scripts which helps to execute the external script

 - **services** : Folder where business logic is defined.

+### Want to use the api ?

+<a href="https://www.getpostman.com/collections/7049a7389ba8a947a89e">Download the postman collections</a>.
+And import it in the postman and play with it.
+Thanks :)